>

 Overview

-The collection consists of the papers of Annie L. McPheeters from 1945-1990.
-Includes correspondence, reports, notes, photographs, and a variety of printed materials which are largely clippings, brochures, pamphlets, journals, and books.
-Much of the collection relates to McPheeters' personal involvement with the Auburn and the West Hunter Branches of the Atlanta Public Library, the Alpha Kappa Alpha Sorority, the Warren Memorial United Methodist Church, and the Utopian Literary Club.
+The collection consists of the papers of Annie L. McPheeters from 1915 to 1993.
+It includes correspondence, reports, notes, photographs, and a variety of printed materials that are largely clippings, brochures, pamphlets, journals, and books.
+Much of the collection relates to McPheeters' personal involvement with the Auburn and the West Hunter branches of the Atlanta Public Library, Alpha Kappa Alpha Sorority, Warren Memorial United Methodist Church, and the Utopian Literary Club.
 Other topics reflect her interest in religion, state and local politics, the blind, race relations, the city of Atlanta, and women's issues.

 Series